MileHacker Logo

 Carbon & Eco-Friendly Options

 Consider choosing direct flights where possible to reduce emissions.
-Support airlines with carbon offset programs if available.
+Support airlines with carbon offset programs when accessible.

 Sustainable Travel Methods

-• For inter-city travel, opt for trains or buses over individual car journeys for a lower carbon footprint.
+• For inter-city travel, opt for train journeys or buses over individual car journeys for a lower carbon footprint.

-• For short-distance travel within Mysore, walking, cycling, or using public buses are greener options.
+• For short-long-distance travel within Mysore, walking, cycling, or using public buses are greener options.

 • Look for hotels with sustainability certifications or explicit eco-friendly practices (Ecobnb).